Philadelphia 76ers Logo

 Syracuse Nationals Logo 1947-1949

-The debut emblem is a map of the United States on a dashed background of red and white stripes.
-It is located on a circle and is surrounded by eleven stars.
-The protruding edges of an administrative unit extend beyond the logo.
-The Nationals team’s name is located on the map and covers the space from left to right.
-All elements are designed in the colors of the national flag.
+The debut emblem features a map of the USA on a dotted background of red and white stripes.
+It is located in a circle and surrounded by eleven stars.
+The protruding edges of the administrative unit extend beyond the emblem.
+The team name, Nationals, is placed on the map, spanning from left to right.
+All elements are executed in the colors of the national flag.

 1950 – 1963